intelagense/rwxrob/log/2021/02/01/README.md

+## Monday, February 1, 2021, 5:35:22PM EST <1612218922>

+I've been adding about 12 YouTube subs every six hours (it's impossible to ignore on the dashboard).
+Quite randomly, however, I ticked down one sub and noticed it almost exactly after I published the Perl video and it went public.
+I can only imagine the look on that one Perl-hater's face.

 ## Monday, February 1, 2021, 5:27:48PM EST <1612218468>

 As I start the job browsing process I find myself absolutely giddy